The Definitive Guide To Higher Rankings For WordPress Sites

 So, use the meta description field you find in the WordPress SEO plugin to write a meta description.
 Make sure it entices the reader to click through and make sure that it contains the focus keyword of your post or page at least once.

-You’ll notice I do not mention meta keywords.
-I don’t use them and neither should you, for an explanation, read this: meta keywords and why I don’t use them.
+You’ll notice we do not mention meta keywords.
+We don’t use them and neither should you, for an explanation, read this article by Joost: meta keywords and why I don’t use them.

 1.4 Image optimization

 An often overlooked part of WordPress SEO is how you handle your images.
 By doing stuff like writing good alt tags for images and thinking of how you name the files, you can get yourself a bit of extra traffic from the different image search engines.
 Next to that, you’re helping out your lesser able readers who check out your site in a screen reader, to make sense of what’s otherwise hidden to them.

 Using the proper alt attributes for images is also something that is checked in the Page Analysis functionality of our WordPress SEO plugin.